Gabriel Poole: Professional career

 On his return to Brisbane in 1965, Poole continued his studies at the Central Technical College and the University of Queensland, graduating in 1966 with a Diploma in Architecture.
-He worked again briefly with Gibson, and then Conrad Gargett, one of Queensland's oldest architectural firms, before establishing his own practice.
+He briefly collaborated with Gibson again, and then Conrad Gargett, one of Queensland's oldest architectural firms, before establishing his own practice.

-In 1968 he moved his practice to the Sunshine Coast, and started designing what was to become his signature style of lightweight and climate-responsive houses.
-During this time Poole won RAIA awards for Dobie House in Buderim (1972), and Schubert House (1972) and Munro House (1975), both in Mooloolaba.
+In 1968 he moved his practice to the Sunshine Coast and started designing what was to become his signature style of lightweight and climate-responsive houses.
+During this time Poole won RAIA awards for Dobie House in Buderim (1972), Schubert House (1972) and Munro House (1975), both in Mooloolaba.

 In 1978 he founded Atelier-Two-Design in Noosa in partnership with fellow architect John Mainwaring, which was responsible for the development of 'The Hastings’ prefabricated complex in 1984 in Noosa's Hastings Street; as of 2020, the project still stands.

 It was during this period that Poole also developed the ‘Quadropod’ design, a modular steel structure consisting of any number of towers, each of four steel pods anchored into the ground and braced together.

 After leaving Atelier-Two-Design in 1985, Poole worked first by himself and then in partnership with his second wife, the interior designer and artist Elizabeth Frith.
 Together, they began the Gabriel & Elizabeth Poole Design Company.
 Their Eumundi ‘Tent House’ won the RAIA Queensland Innovation Award, the Robin Dods Award and the RAIA National Robin Boyd award in 1990.
-The ‘Tent House’ was said to "dramatically redefine what a house could be and caught the public’s imagination in appealing to a sense of freedom through the use of lightweight construction and by reducing dependence on fixed enclosure."
+The ‘Tent House’ was said to "dramatically redefine what a house could be and caught the public’s imagination in appealing to a sense of freedom through the use of lightweight construction and by reducing dependence on the fixed enclosure."
 The Finnish architect Elissa Aalto described it as being "like a butterfly in the forest."

 The Pooles continued to design houses, including in Sydney for a brief period in the early-mid 1990s, and across all the areas of the Sunshine Coast, including the acclaimed Lake Weyba House in 1996.
-Of his design aesthetic, Poole said: "I am involved in the romance of design—practical and functional but with the potential for an emotional connection.
+About his design aesthetic, Poole said: "I am involved in the romance of design—practical and functional but with the potential for an emotional connection.
 A good building system can help you into a lovely environment and create a space where the soul can play."

-In the 1980s, Poole worked on the development of affordable, architect-designed kit homes, producing flat pack prefabrication systems, self-funding an exhibition project home, the Capricorn 151.
+In the 1980s, Poole worked on the development of affordable, architect-designed kit homes, producing flat pack prefabrication systems, and self-funding an exhibition project home, the Capricorn 151.
 Some Capricorn features, such as a lockable central breezeway, were said to be inspired by his years as a jackaroo.

-Poole was mentor to multiple Queensland architects, including RAIA Gold medallists Lindsay and Kerry Clare, Dan Sparks, and Tim Bennetton.
-Alongside with Benetton, the Gabriel & Elizabeth Poole Design Company won the 2018 RAIA Robin Dods Award for Residential Architecture for their Stradbroke House.
+Poole was a mentor to multiple Queensland architects, including RAIA Gold medalists Lindsay and Kerry Clare, Dan Sparks, and Tim Bennetton.
+Alongside Benetton, the Gabriel & Elizabeth Poole Design Company won the 2018 RAIA Robin Dods Award for Residential Architecture for their Stradbroke House.